 Who We Are

 The Cultural Innovations Agency, Inc. (CIA), is a 501c3 nonprofit corporation.
-Our mission is to shine the light on dynamic initiatives in the arts, education, economy, and communities that put people and the planet before profit.
+Our mission is to shine the light on dynamic solutions in the arts, education, economy, and communities for the wellbeing of people, culture, community and planet.

-CIA produces videos, films and theater productions that offer solutions for a democratic economy, equal justice for all, and for sustaining the planet
+CIA produces videos, films and theater productions that document solutions for a democratic economy, equal justice for all, and for sustaining the planet

 The ethical framework for the CIA recognizes the interdependence of all life on this planet and therefore, the interconnection of economic justice, human rights, respect for nature and a culture of peace.